-Tell your doctor or pharmacist if you are taking any other medicines, including any that you can get without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and olmesartan/amlodipine may interfere with each other.
+Some medicines and olmesartan may interfere with each other.
 These include:

-- other medicines to treat high blood pressure - any medicine that contains aliskiren - medicines used to treat angina (e.g. diltiazem) - non-steroid anti-inflammatory drugs (NSAIDs) or COX-2 inhibitors, medicines used to relieve pain, swelling and other symptoms of inflammation including arthritis - potassium supplements or potassium-containing salt substitutes - other medicines that may increase serum potassium (e.g., trimethoprim-containing products) - lithium or antidepressant medicines - some antibiotics, such as erythromycin or rifampicin - some antifungals, such as ketoconazole or itraconazole - anti-proteases, medicines used to treat HIV infection such as ritonavir - medicines which lower your immune system, such as ciclosporin and tacrolimus - St John's Wort - grapefruit or grapefruit juice - any medicine that contains colesevelam
+- other medicines used to treat high blood pressure - other diuretics, also known as fluid or water tablets - non-steroidal anti-inflammatory drugs (NSAIDs) or COX-2 inhibitors, medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis - potassium supplements, potassium-sparing agents or potassium-containing salt substitutes - other medicines that may increase serum potassium (e.g. trimethoprim containing products) - lithium, a medicine used to treat mood swings and some types of depression. - any medicines that contain aliskiren